hantsy/jakartaee11-sandbox/docs/jpa.md

 </persistence>
 ```

-In Jakarta Persistence 3.2, unfortunately, the `Persistence.generate(PersistenceConfiguration)` method is not added as expected for the programmatic configuration API.
+You can use `Persistence.generate(String persistenceUinit, Map<String Object> properties)` method in the specified path in the above properties.

+Unfortunately, in 3.2 this method does not involve a variant to acccept the new the programmatic configuration API - `Persistence.generate(PersistenceConfiguration)`.

-Additionally, a `SchemaManager` is available, which allows you to validate and create the database schema, clean up data, and more.
+The good news, a new `SchemaManager` is introduced in 3.2, which allows you to validate and create or drop the database schema, clean up data, etc. against the persistence configuration of the application.

 ```java
 emf.getSchemaManager().validate();